-What Are The Guidelines For Exercising During Pregnancy?
+What Are the Guidelines for Exercising During Pregnancy?

-Prior to starting any exercise regimen during pregnancy, it is essential to consult with your healthcare provider.
+Exercise during pregnancy offers numerous benefits, including improved mood, reduced back pain, and helps in maintaining a healthy weight.
+However, it is crucial to follow certain guidelines to ensure the safety of both the mother and the baby.
+Consult with Your Healthcare Provider Prior to starting any exercise regimen during pregnancy, it is essential to consult with your healthcare provider.
 They can provide personalized recommendations based on your individual health status and pregnancy.
 Your healthcare provider can assess your current health condition, any pregnancy-related risks, and pre-existing medical conditions to determine the most suitable exercise plan for you.
 They can also advise you on specific exercises to avoid and provide guidance on safe and effective workout routines tailored to your stage of pregnancy.

 Avoid High-Impact Activities